zewt/zMappedWrapDeformer/README.md

 dense meshes.

 Normals are currently not copied.
-This isn't needed if you're using unlocked normals or a tangent-space bump map.
+This isn't needed if you're using unlocked normals or a tangent-space normal map.